"I am like the most self-critical person... deep down it's like, it's a mess."

 A young founder named Brian Armstrong walked into YC with an idea for a cryptocurrency exchange.
 This was 2012.
 Bitcoin was obscure.
 The idea sounded like a toy.

 By 2021, when Coinbase went public, that investment was worth $2.4 billion.
 A 6,000x return.
-The child of food insecurity had made the single most profitable seed bet in Silicon Valley history.
+Tan had made one of the most profitable seed bets in Silicon Valley history.

 He co-founded Initialized Capital in 2012 with Reddit co-founder Alexis Ohanian.
-The fund invested at seed stage — the earliest, riskiest moment — in companies that became Instacart, Flexport, Cruise, and 19 unicorns in total.
+The fund invested at seed stage — the earliest, riskiest moment — in companies that became Instacart, Flexport, Cruise, and a long roster of unicorns.
 By 2022, Initialized managed $3.2 billion.
 Forbes put Tan on the Midas List from 2018 to 2022.

-When Tan left Initialized to run YC, the firm struggled without him.
-By October 2024, staff was cut from 33 to 21.
+The firm they built struggled without either of them.
+By October 2024, Initialized had cut staff from 33 to 21.
 Key partners departed.
 The fund that once minted unicorns was restructuring to survive a dormant IPO market.
 "The best partnerships are the people that you enjoy disagreeing with the most," Tan has said.
 "You know the relationship won't be harmed."
 But sometimes it is.

-When asked about the Coinbase investment, Tan doesn't talk about returns.
+Ask Tan about the Coinbase investment and he doesn't talk about returns.
 He talks about earnestness.

 "The #1 characteristic is earnestness — incredibly sincere," he says about what he looks for in founders.
 "What you see is what you get."

-Brian Armstrong, he notes, was driven by genuine frustration with financial systems — not by a desire to get rich.
+Armstrong, he notes, was driven by genuine frustration with financial systems, not a desire to get rich.
 The authenticity was the signal.
 The returns were the consequence.

 "Most successful companies start with founders who never meant to start a company."

-The philosophy isn't abstract.
-It's autobiographical.
-Tan never meant to become an investor.
-He was a designer who became an engineer who became a builder who kept stumbling into the next thing because the next thing needed building.
-Earnestness isn't a metric he evaluates founders against.
-It's the quality he recognizes because he's lived it.
+The philosophy is autobiographical.
+Tan never meant to become an investor either.
+Earnestness isn't a metric he evaluates founders against — it's the quality he recognizes because he's lived it.

 TL;DR: Why Garry Tan is an Enneagram Type 6